RICE-unige/PRISM/README.md

 ### Prospection, Episodic Memory, Semantic Memory

 Semantic Memory stores a personality-independent representation of the world through an ontology implementation (i.e., a set of propositions and predicates used to describe the world, which the system retrieves as needed) that allows us to capture its symbolic nature.
+[Semantic Memory Interface folder](./SemanticMemoryInterface/) contains the ontology and the code used to store predicates, functions on the Sematic Memory.

 ![Prospection](images/prospection.png)